 The Undergraduate School aims to provide dynamic and relevant courses and programs to fit the needs of adult learners.
 Whenever you have a question or concern about the curriculum or instruction in a class, you should first contact your professor to discuss.
 If the concern is not resolved through this initial conference, you may then contact the appropriate academic department for further review.
 Most issues can be resolved through discussion with your professor or appropriate academic department.

-To contact your academic department, please see the School of Undergraduate Studies Department pages.
+To contact your academic department, please see The Undergraduate School Department pages.

 - Business and Professional Programs

 - Communication, Arts and Humanities

 - Computer Information Systems and Technology

 - The Sciences Programs